bioteam/sLAM/README.md

 ## To Do

-* Add a validation dataset to test validation loss and other metrics.
-* Use validation loss as a metric for *early_stopping*.
 * Handle end-of-sentence (EOS) correctly.
 * Implement *mask_zero=True* in the embedding layer so that padding in the prompt is ignored during generation.
-* Optional, out of curiousity: Add subword tokenization capability.